 Rev. Robbie Schmidtberger

-Robbie is deeply passionate about seeing Jesus' disciples open up their lives, practicing hospitality and talking about faith.
+Robbie is deeply passionate about seeing Jesus' disciples open up their lives, practicing hospitality, and talking about their faith with others.

 Robbie and his wife Jennifer live in a 3 story row home in downtown West Chester.
 Before coming to West Chester to plant Iron Works, Robbie served churches in Pittsburgh, Kennett Square and Wilmington, Delaware.

 If you're about town, you'll readily discover Robbie at one of the Borough's local coffee shops.
 He served on the editorial team for Heal Us, Emmanuel: A Call to Racial Reconciliation, Representation, and Unity in the Church, which has been named a must read on the subject.